01-edu/public/subjects/go-reloaded/README.md

 ## go-reloaded

 Welcome back.
 Congratulations on your admission.
 We knew you would make it.
-Now time to get into projects.
+Now it is time to get into projects.

 ### Objectives